Instructions to Author

 AUTHORSHIP CRITERIA

-1. Concept and design of study or acquisition of data or analysis and interpretation of data;
+1. Concept and design of study, acquisition, analysis and interpretation of data;

-2. Drafting the article or revising it critically for important intellectual content; and
+2. Drafting the article or revising it critically for relevant intellectual content; and

 3. Final approval of the version to be published.